Welcome to a sneak preview of my Book, due out soon.

 I offer you my experiences, learnings, observations, and approaches to understanding and tackling the physiology and psychology of sub-optimal performance.
 In plain-speak, that means I am just an orchestral bassoonist who was tired of underperforming and learned a few things along the way, and I’m offering you what I learned about how and why our minds and bodies fail us when we’re nervous, in case it might help—or at least amuse—you.
 I’m telling you where I failed, what I learned, and what helped me to succeed.
 You get to take the bits that work for you.
 Race your own race, be your own self, and follow what feels right to you.
 Even if that sounds bananas.
 (More on bananas later).

 If at any point you feel like your anxieties are greater than this book can help you with, please consult a qualified counsellor.
 If any point you think I have no idea what I am talking about, just stop reading and give the book away to one of those free roadside libraries.
 And if at any point you think I’m brilliant, hooray!
 (My dad thinks I am brilliant).

 Meanwhile, may my own failures inspire your successes.
 Now, read on, so you can get out there and get out of your own way.

 I hope you enjoyed this introduction to Manage Your Nerves.
-The book should be out by mid 2022.
+The book should be out soon.
 If you would like to receive a notice when it’s ready, please sign up here!